Starfield releases in November 2022, here's the first trailer

-We got a slightly early look at Starfield today due to the trailer being posted early at the Washington Post.
+We got a slightly early look at Starfield today due to the trailer accidentally being posted early.
 Now the trailer is officially out, courtesy of the Microsoft & Bethesda E3 showcase.
 Check it out above.

 The trailer includes a release date for Starfield of November 11, 2022.
 It's also an Xbox exclusive (and PC, we can definitely assume).
 It'll be a part of Xbox Game Pass on day one.